quantaliz/solana-agent-kit/README.md

 npm install @solana-agent-kit/plugin-token @solana-agent-kit/plugin-nft @solana-agent-kit/plugin-defi @solana-agent-kit/plugin-misc @solana-agent-kit/plugin-blinks @solana-agent-kit/plugin-payments
 ```

+NOTE: If you are having troubles compiling because of "Out-of-Memory", use `NODE_OPTIONS="--max-old-space-size=6144"`
 ## Quick Start

 Initializing the wallet interface and agent with plugins: